lin294/479_HW2_BLS/README.md

 ![](README_files/figure-gfm/unnamed-chunk-4-4.png)<!-- -->

-From the R output, we can see that the R^2 is 0.999, which means that the features from bridges data (aka the count of bridges, mean of average daily traffic, mean of bridge roadway width, mean of roadway improvement cost, mean of total project cost, and mean of average daily truck traffic) plus the unemployed number and rate from Nov have a perfect power to predict the number of unemployed in Dec for each county in CA using a linear model.
+From the R output, we can see that the R^2 is 0.999, which means that the features from bridges data plus the unemployed number and rate from Nov have a perfect power to predict the number of unemployed in Dec for each county in CA using a linear model.
 R^2 for this model increases comparing to the first model without data from previous month.
 Looking at the p value for each beta, we notice that among all the variables, Nov’s unemployed number has a p value much less than 0.05, which means that it is the most statistically significant in this model.
-Other variables are not significant at all with the existance of Nov’s unemployed number in the model.
+Other variables are not significant at all with the existence of Nov’s unemployed number in the model.
 In the diagnosis plots, point 27 stands out, which refers to Monterey County.

-Lastly, we fit a linear model to predict the number of employed (in DEC-2018) using the features from the bridges data, and the unemployed number and rate from the previous month as additional predictors.
+Lastly, we fit a linear model to predict the unemployment rate (in DEC-2018) using the features from the bridges data, and the unemployed number and rate from the previous month as additional predictors.